jedinym/sqc-text/main.typ

 in each residue in the CSV #footnote[Comma Separated Values] format.

-Secondly, the _clashscore_ program checks for clashes (@section-clashes) and outputs detected clashes in a one clash per line format.
+Secondly, the _clashscore_ program checks for clashes (@section-clashes) and outputs detected clashes in a one-clash-per-line format.

 == Kubernetes
-_Kubernetes_ is an open-source platform designed for automating the deployment, scaling, and operation of containerized applications.
+_Kubernetes_ is an open-source platform designed to automate the deployment, scaling, and operation of containerized applications.
 It organizes these applications into clusters, which are sets of nodes (machines) that run containerized applications.
 A Kubernetes cluster typically includes a control